-It’s important to remember that we can all find it difficult to think of things to say at times, and your date may well be experiencing these worries, too.
+It’s important to remember that we can all find it tricky to think of things to say at times, and your date may be experiencing these worries, too.
 Plus, who knows, you might even bond over those clumsy, slightly uncomfortable moments – they’re just a reminder that you’ve not met before and are giving each other a chance.

 To help, we’ve pulled together a list of eight things to talk about on a first date.

-1. Share an experience together
+1. Share an experience

 Finding something interesting to talk about can be difficult enough with anyone you’ve just met, let alone someone you’re hoping to impress.
 So, having a guaranteed conversation starter can help ease any nerves and successfully kickstart your date.